Small Indian mongoose: Distribution and habitat

 In Iraq, the small Indian mongoose lives in the alluvial plains of the Tigris–Euphrates river system, where it inhabits riverine thickets, crop fields and orchards.
 It was also observed in the Hammar Marshes.

 In Iran, it was recorded only in a few localities in the south and east, in particular in Kerman Province.

-In Pakistan, it occurs on the Pothohar Plateau, in Sialkot District, in southeastern Azad Jammu and Kashmir and in Margalla Hills National Park.
+In Pakistan, it occurs on the Pothohar Plateau, in Sialkot District, southeastern Azad Jammu and Kashmir and in Margalla Hills National Park.

-In India, it was observed in forested areas of Panna Tiger Reserve, Guna district and Gandhi Sagar Sanctuary.
+In India, it was observed in forested areas of Madhya Pradesh, in Panna Tiger Reserve, Guna district, and in Gandhi Sagar Sanctuary.

-In 2016, the European Commission put the mongoose on the list of invasive alien species in the EU.
+In 2016, the European Commission added the small Indian mongoose to the annual list of invasive and alien species.

 Introduction to Caribbean

-In 1872, the first nine small Indian mongooses were introduced to Jamaica from India to control black (Rattus rattus) and brown rats (R. norvegicus) on sugarcane plantations.
+In 1872, nine small Indian mongooses were introduced to Jamaica from India to control black (Rattus rattus) and brown rats (R. norvegicus) on sugarcane plantations.
 They reproduced within a few months.

-In the 1800s, sugar cane plantations shot up on many tropical islands, including Hawaii, Fiji and Jamaica.
-With sugar cane came rats, attracted to the sweet plant, which caused crop destruction and loss.
-Attempts were made to introduce the mongoose in Trinidad in 1870 to control the rats, but this failed.
+In the 1800s, sugarcane plantations were established on many Pacific islands such as Hawaii and Fiji.
+Sugarcane attracted rats, which caused widespread crop failure and loss.
+Attempts to introduce the small Indian mongoose on Trinidad in 1870 for the purpose of rat control were not successful.

-Starting in 1870, the small Indian mongoose was introduced to all of the Greater Antilles: Jamaica, Cuba, Hispaniola, Puerto Rico and St. Croix in the Virgin Islands to control snakes and black rats in sugar cane fields.
-While successful in reducing sugar cane damage from rats, the introduction had a negative impact on the native fauna.
-The green iguana (Iguana iguana) has been greatly reduced in number, and the ground lizard (Ameiva polops) was eliminated from the island of St. Croix before 1962.
-Ground-nesting birds may also have been affected, as well as rock iguanas and mammals native to the region, such as hutias and solenodons.
-Native snakes have been extirpated on many of the Caribbean islands where it was released, and now only exist on offshore islands; at least one species from St. Croix in the Virgin Islands may now be extinct.
+From 1870 onwards, it was introduced to all of the Greater Antilles islands including Cuba, Hispaniola, Jamaica, Puerto Rico, Saint Croix, U.S. Virgin Islands to reduce crop damage.
+This introduction had a negative impact on the native fauna, as populations of endemic reptiles greatly decreased in number like the green iguana (Iguana iguana); the ground lizard (Ameiva polops) had been eliminated from the island of St. Croix by 1962.
+Ground-nesting birds, terrestrial rock iguanas and small mammals like hutias and solenodons were likely also affected.
+Native snakes have been largely extirpated on many of the Caribbean islands where mongooses were introduced, and now only exist on remote offshore islands; at least one snake species in St. Croix may now be extinct.